fmarino-ipzs/eid-it-wallet-docs/docs/en/mobile-application-instance.rst

   3. It MUST verify that the device in use has no security flaws and reflects the minimum security requirements defined by the Application Provider.
   4. If these checks are passed, it MUST register the Mobile Application Instance, keeping the Cryptographic Hardware Key Tag (``hardware_key_tag``), the Public Hardware Key (``hardware_key_pub``) and possibly other useful information related to the device.

-Upon successful initialization of the Mobile Application Instance, the Application Provider responds with a confirmation of success (:ref:`Mobile Application Instance Initialization Response`).
+Upon successful initialization of the Mobile Application Instance, the Application Provider responds with a confirmation of success (:ref:`mobile-application-instance:Mobile Application Instance Initialization Response`).

 .. note::